rocky-linux/academy/decks/admin_guide/04-advanced-commands.md

 find: paths must precede expression: *.log
 ```

 In this case, the `xargs` command must be forced to execute the `find` command several times (once per line entered as standard input).

+---

+## `xargs` commands

 The `-L` option followed by an **integer** allows you to specify the maximum number of entries to be processed with the command at one time:

+---

 ```bash
 $ xargs -L 1 find /var/log -name